rgerosa/AnalysisCode/README.md

 	   filterHighMETEvents : apply metCut GeV seletion on recoil/met (mumet or elmet or phmet or met) metCut              : met threshold
-	   filterOnHLT         : require the OR of all the trigger path definied in the MonoJetTreeMaker (beginRun) usePrivateSQliteJEC : use a local db file for jet energy correction usePrivateSQliteJER : use a local db file for jet energy smearings (by default true since no records in existing GT) applyL2L3Residuals  : apply or not L2L3 residuals on data
+	   filterOnHLT         : require the OR of all the trigger path definied in the MonoJetTreeMaker (beginRun) setHLTFilterFlag    : if true set all the HLT bits to 1 --> used only with 80X MC samples without trigger L1/HLT bit info usePrivateSQliteJEC : use a local db file for jet energy correction usePrivateSQliteJER : use a local db file for jet energy smearings (by default true since no records in existing GT) applyL2L3Residuals  : apply or not L2L3 residuals on data